LordSoylent/NestEGG/doc/README_windows.txt

 -----
 Unpack the files into a directory and run nestegg-qt.exe.

-NESTEGG Core is the original NESTEGG client and it builds the backbone of the network.
+NestEgg Core is the original NestEgg client and it builds the backbone of the network.
-However, it downloads and stores the entire history of NESTEGG transactions;
+However, it downloads and stores the entire history of NestEgg transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.